bellmann-engineering/upskilling_homework/SW_Quality_I_HomeworkSolution/README.md

 ## Driving Towards Code Excellence: Navigating Clean Code in Automotive Software

+## Your Tasks

+1. Write a short paragraph highlighting the connections between clean code and automotive performance.
+Explain how applying clean code principles can enhance software reliability and efficiency for vehicles.
+Use your own words.

+2. Identify three instances of design anomalies in a real-world automotive software application.
+Briefly describe each anomaly and its potential impact on the software's performance and maintainability.

+3. Identify and describe design smells:
+Choose any software system you are familiar with (it doesn't have to be automotive-related) and identify three instances of design smells within the system.
+Describe each design smell in detail, explaining why it is considered a design issue and how it could potentially impact the maintainability, scalability, or overall quality of the software.

 __Task 1:__

 Clean code and automotive performance share a fundamental link that goes beyond the lines of code.
 Just as a well-optimized engine ensures a vehicle's optimal functioning, clean code principles improve software reliability and efficiency in automotive applications.